eternagame/EternaJS/README.md

 ## Setup (on a Mac)

-The project uses NPM for dependency management and webpack for packaging.
+The project uses NPM for dependency management, webpack for packaging, and babel to polyfill ES2015 language features into ES5 and earlier.

 * Install `npm` (via `nodejs`):
     - https://nodejs.org/en/download/